Parameterizations

 my_convection = BettsMillerConvection(spectral_grid)

-Note that the parameterizations are executed in the order of the list above.
+:stochastic_physicsSome parameterizations like large_scale_condensation or surface_humdity_flux are only present in the PrimitiveWetModel.
+The parameterizations are executed in the order of the list above.
 That way, for example, radiation can depend on calculations in large-scale condensation but not vice versa (only at the next time step).
 In principle, it is possible to change this order by providing a new parametrizations tuple of symbols as a keyword argument to the model constructor.

 Customizing existing parameterizations